Peppercorns, Slates & Spitfires

 Peppercorn Rent was published by Flarestack in 2008 and a full collection, Slate Rising, by Indigo Dreams in April 2014.
 Alison founded Rhythm & Muse in 2007 and hosted many poets and musicians at a range of venues in South West London including the Rose Theatre, the Landmark Arts Centre and the Ram Jam Club.
 She also performed with Judith Watts as 'Speranza' - complete with hats, veils and peacock feathers - at the Mary Wallace Theatre, the CornerHouse and the Roundhouse in Camden.
 Slightly eccentric!

-And onto flight...
-Alison was awarded funding by Arts Council England in 2015 to research and write Sisters in Spitfires (IDP), which celebrates the women who flew with the Air Transport Auxiliary during the Second World War.
-She has given readings from the top of Seaplane (Solent Sky Museum) and in front of Spitfires (RAF Museum London) and Hurricanes (Brooklands Museum) to help share their stories and highlight their valuable role during WWII delivering Anything to Anywhere.
+And so onto flight...
+Alison was awarded funding by Arts Council England in 2015 to research and write Sisters in Spitfires (IDP), which celebrates the women who flew with the Air Transport Auxiliary (ATA) during the Second World War.
+She has given readings from the top of Seaplane (Solent Sky Museum) and in front of Spitfires (RAF Museum London) and Hurricanes (Brooklands Museum) to share their stories and the significance of their wartime role delivering Anything to Anywhere.

 A few seconds later I found myself soaring through the air in a machine that made poetry of flight...